-Hezbollah's service to Iran stems from its adherence to Khomeini's teachings on Islamic government, and his religio-political ideology of Wilayat al-Faqih.
+Hezbollah's service to Iran stems from its adherence to Khomeini's teachings on the Islamic government, and his religio-political ideology of Wilayat al-Faqih.
 The group first revealed its adherence to this Khomeinist doctrine in its 1985 "Open Letter," the group's foundational document which officially announced its existence.
+In the Letter, it declared its obedience to "one leader, wise and just," the Wali al-Faqih, and itself a continuation of the Islamic revolution "made victorious by God in Iran."

 Hezbollah updated the Open Letter in 2009 with the release of its "Political Document."
 However, both before and after the Document's release, Hezbollah's senior leaders stressed that it would not alter their adherence to Wilayat al-Faqih.
-While unveiling the 2009 Document, Secretary General Hassan Nasrallah stressed that it had no impact on his group's "creed, ideology, or thought"-particularly Wilayat al-Faqih-which he said is "not a political stance that can be subjected to revision." in 2016, Hezbollah Deputy Secretary-General Naim Qassem reaffirmed the party's adherence to the Open Letter and its doctrines, calling it a "permanent and continuous document," and downplaying the 2009 Manifesto as merely "minor" or "trivial" adjustments with no impact on the group's core ideology.
+While unveiling the 2009 Document, Secretary General Hassan Nasrallah stressed that it had no impact on his group's "creed, ideology, or thought"-particularly Wilayat al-Faqih - which he said is "not a political stance that can be subjected to revision." in 2016, Hezbollah Deputy Secretary-General Naim Qassem reaffirmed the party's adherence to the Open Letter and its doctrines, calling it a "permanent and continuous document," and downplaying the 2009 Manifesto as merely "minor" or "trivial" adjustments with no impact on the group's core ideology.